emqx/cloud-docs/en_US/rule_engine/rule_engine_offonline_to_redis.md

    Click on Add Action in the bottom left corner, drop down and select → Offline Message → Save Offline Message to Redis, select the resource created in the first step.

    ::: tip Tip
-   Here you need to plan for the Redis Key expiration time, and it is recommended that no more than 100 messages be saved offline
+   Here you need to plan for the Redis Key expiration time, and it is recommended to save no more than 100 messages offline
    :::

    ![create action](./_assets/offonline_redis_action.png)